PaddlePaddle/PaddleClas/docs/en/application/transfer_learning_en.md

 - The above experiments verify that Bayesian search only reduces the accuracy by 0% to 0.4% under the condition of reducing the number of searches by about 10 times compared to grid search.
-- Thes earch space can be expaned easily using Bayesian search.
+- The search space can be expaned easily using Bayesian search.

 ## 二、 Large-scale image classification